GAWKmdk/User-Persona-Generator/README.md

 # A User Persona Generator for Aspiring UX Designers

+Functional Features include:
-- Generate Users and Manage their autoform input data.
+- Generates Users and Manage their autoform input data.
 - Uses easy:search for search retrival of fields
 - Spin off using the Meteor Level Up + Tutorial Recipebook with React.js and Stylus as the base bone template.
 - Uses aldeed:autoform and autoform-noislider for more customization

+Re-usable content for database survey forms, sorting and list-forwarding.

 # Screenshots